Omar507/100-days-of-code/log.md

 **Today's Progress**: Kept on reading YDKJS Up and Going.
 Second chapter now.
 Made my first basic algorithm in FCC, "reverse a string".

+### Dat 6: January 11, 2017
+**Today's Progress**: Made some algorithms for FCC and finished the second chapter of YDKJS.
+I almost done with the first book and I hoping that tomorrow I dive into the next.